dagronf/DSFSparkline/README.md

 A simple line sparkline.
 The line can be centered around a zero line to indicate positive and negative values.
 You can also add (optional) markers to the data points.

-You can custom-draw the markers by supplying a drawing callback function where you can customize which markers are drawn (for example, just the min and max values) and how they are drawn.
+You can custom-draw the markers by supplying a drawing callback block (`markerDrawingBlock`) where you can customize which markers are drawn (for example, just the min and max values) and how they are drawn.

 |  Standard  | Centered  |
 |------------|------------|